MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-run-sample-ios-app.md

 1. Select **Register**.
 1. The application's **Overview** pane displays upon successful registration.
 Record the **Application (client) ID** to be used in your application source code.

-## Enable public client flow and native authentication flows
+## Enable public client and native authentication flows

 To specify that this app is a public client and can use native authentication, enable public client and native authentication flows: